Modernising UK airspace

 Performance Based Navigation

-The introduction of Performance Based Navigation (PBN) is key to achieving the aims of the FAS.
+The introduction of Performance Based Navigation (PBN) is key to achieving the aims of the airspace modernisation strategy.
 PBN improves the accuracy of where aircraft fly by moving away from ‘conventional’ navigation using ground-based beacons, to modern satellite navigation.
 This is similar to the sat navs that most people have in their cars today.

 PBN is being introduced across the world.
 This new technology allows more flexible positioning of routes and enables aircraft to fly them more accurately.
 This helps improve operational performance and reduce delays.
 It also provides opportunities to avoid noise sensitive areas.